What is Tinnitus?

-Hearing Loss: The primary cause for tinnitus is damage in the cochlea.
-This damage can occur through aging, noise exposure, genetic tendency, or toxins.
-This tinnitus is often described as a high pitch ringing.
+: A primary cause of tinnitus is damage in the inner ear.
+This damage occurs through aging, noise exposure, genetic tendency, toxins, or even certain medications.
+Tinnitus that accompanies hearing loss is often described as a high pitch ringing.

-Medications: Many medications report “tinnitus” as a common side effect.
-Your pharmacist can provide you with a list of known side effects for your medications or they may be able to counsel you as to the effects of drug interactions if you take multiple prescriptions.
+: Many medications list “tinnitus” as a common side effect.
+Your pharmacist can provide you with a list of known side effects for your medications, or they may be able to counsel you as to the effects of drug interactions if you take multiple prescriptions.

-Muscle spasms: Tinnitus that is described as clicking or fluttering may be due to muscle spasms.
-A spasm in the muscle along the roof of the mouth causes the Eustachian tube, which helps equalize pressure in the ears, to repeatedly open and close.
-The smallest muscle in the body is located in the ear.
-A spasm in the tensor tympani may cause a “fluttering” sensation.
-Multiple sclerosis and other neurologic diseases that are associated with muscle spasms may also be a cause of tinnitus, as they may lead to spasms of certain muscles in the middle ear that can cause repetitive clicking.
+: Tinnitus that is described as clicking or fluttering may be due to muscle spasms.
+A spasm in the muscle along the roof of the mouth causes the Eustachian tube to repeatedly open and close.
+This tube helps equalize pressure in the ears, but constant opening and closing may cause tinnitus.
+Muscle spasms in ear muscles, like the tensor tympani, can also cause a fluttering sensation or tinnitus.
+Multiple sclerosis and other neurologic diseases that are associated with muscle spasms may also be a cause of tinnitus.
+When muscles in the middle ear spasm, it can cause a repetitive clicking sound.

 : Excessive ear wax (cerumen) is associated with sounds of crackling or snapping.
 A fully occluded ear canal may also be associated with a roaring tinnitus or increased loudness in tonal tinnitus.